Mbed-TLS/mbedtls-docs/kb/testing/testing-ci.md

 All code that is included in Mbed TLS must be contributed in the form of [pull requests on GitHub](https://github.com/Mbed-TLS/mbedtls/pulls) and undergoes some automated testing.
 This page describes the continuous integration (CI) jobs that run on every pull request.

+For tips on investigating CI failures, see the [Mbed TLS CI failure FAQ](understanding-ci-failures.md).

 ## Overview of the CI

 The following checks are reported on GitHub: